The Question and Answer Section

 Simply sign up for an Amazing Horse Country account, then when you're signed in, visit the schedule page and click on 'sign me up!'.
 That's it!

-Clinic Itineraries
+Workshop Itineraries

 Is there a prerequisite for attending?

 We welcome everyone from experienced riders with experienced horses, to people with colts, to people that have never worked with a horse before.
 The only prerequisite is that you're open to learning something new and having a good time doing it.
-The Trail Explorer course requires the Trail Obstacle Course as a prerequiste, other than that, no clinics have requirements.
+The Trail Explorer course requires the Trail Obstacle Course as a prerequiste, other than that, no workshops have requirements.

-Is this Family Friendly?
+Is this family friendly?

 Is this Western or English?